intesar/Fx-Docker-Script-EE/fx-security-enterprise/README.md

       xv.
 Enter stack name tag: UAT (or something appropriate)

 ### Once script execution gets completed run below commands to check whether services got deployed successfully or not ( In total 12 services and 12 containers running) #########
-     xvi. docker service ls (to check all running services In total 12 services) xvii. docker ps         (to cehck all running containers In total 12 containers)
+     xvi. docker service ls (to check all running services, In total 12 services should be running) xvii. docker ps         (to cehck all running containers, In total 12 containers should be running)

 Result: FxLabs Services were successfully deployed.